Last Updated on July 1, 2022 by Cheryl Moreo

-A back beam keeps the warp level from the back of the loom to the front of the loom.
+A back beam keeps the warp level from the back of the loom to the loom’s front.
 With the Ashford looms, the warp runs directly from the warp beam to the cloth beam resulting in the warp traveling at an angle.
 The warp is higher at the back at the start of your weaving.
 As you weave, it levels off as the weaving builds upon the cloth beam.
 Then, as the cloth beam fills, your angle is reversed, and your warp is angled higher in the front than the back.
 I have always felt that this messed with my weaving.

 The following pictures have the parts labeled.
 Notice that the Ashford Loom only has the roller beams for the warp and the woven fabric or cloth.
 The image of the Schacht Cricket loom shows the heddle in the up position.

 SCHACHT CRICKET LOOM WITH PARTS LABELED

-There is a price difference in the looms with the Schacht looms being pricier.
-Schacht looms (except for the Cricket looms) are nicely finished and are foldable.
+The looms have a price difference, with the Schacht looms being pricier.
+Schacht looms (except for the Cricket looms) are nicely finished and foldable.
 The Ashford looms (except for the Knitter’s Looms) are unfinished.
 The Knitters Loom is foldable, lacquered, and assembled.
 Both companies have a wide range of looms and an assortment of reeds and stands for each style.